Tearce: History

 According to the notes of Bulgarian teacher Andrea Stoyanov collected 1866-90 and published 1891–92 in the Istanbul gazette Novini, the village of Tearce had 120 Albanian and 80 Bulgarian houses.
-The village had a school, a church, 4 stores, 2 blacksmiths and 1 tack shop.
+The village had a school, a church, four stores, two blacksmiths and one tack shop.
 The inhabitants worked as livestock farmers, with many also working seasonally overseas.
-The Christians worked mainly as bakers, while Muslims work as maltsters.
+The Christians worked mainly as bakers, while Muslims worked as maltsters.

-According to ethnographer and revolutionary Gyorche Petrov Tearce was a large village almost a town which had 40 shops, the locals from the surrounding villages would go to Tearce for supplies to avoid having to go all the way to Tetovo.
-The fields in Tearce were very fertile and had the best wheat in the region, its surrounding forests were rich with fruit and there were 10 mills on the river which produced flour for the entire region, including a small stone bridge which connected the road to Kaçanik.
-This made Tearce one of the richest villages in the entire Tetovo region which attracted settlers from Tetovo and the surrounding villages to settle there further increasing its growth.
+According to ethnographer and revolutionary Gyorche Petrov, Tearce was a large village, which had 40 shops.
+Per him, the locals from the surrounding villages would go to Tearce for supplies to avoid having to go all the way to Tetovo.
+He described the field in Tearce as being fertile and the village as having the highest quality wheat in the region.
+Its surrounding forests were rich with fruit and there were 10 mills on the river which produced flour for the entire region, including a small stone bridge which connected the road to Kaçanik.
+He summarized Tearce as one of the richest villages in the entire Tetovo region which attracted settlers from Tetovo and the surrounding villages to settle there further increasing its growth.

-According to Bulgarian ethnographer Vasil Kanchov in the year 1900 the village had a population of 600 Bulgarians and 600 Albanians.
+According to Bulgarian ethnographer Vasil Kanchov in the year 1900 the village had a population of 600 Bulgarians and 600 Turks.